111nation/GDI-Paint/README.md

 <h2>Creating some text!</h2>

 Not only can the library make shapes, but text is supported too!
-Custom fonts are supported!
+Custom fonts are supported as well!
-The process of creating text involves styling the font node of the paint library Then define your font, and  font properties. ```paint.Text()```.
-Note that ```paint.xend``` and ```paint.yend``` weren't called, because font sizing doesn't depend on end coordinates.
+The process of creating text involves styling the font node of the paint library.
+Define your font, and font properties. ```paint.Text()```.
+Note that ```paint.xend``` and ```paint.yend``` weren't accessed, because font sizing doesn't depend on end coordinates.

 ```cpp
   // Adjust font